 For example, if your partner needs the Give Nice Stuff strategy, regular handwritten letters may work better than boxes of chocolates.
 (Plus, they’re healthier.)

-The worst thing you can do is the reverse of your beast-taming strategy.
+The worst thing you can do is the reverse of your anti-resentment strategy.
 That means:

 - Saying mean stuff to someone who needs the Say Nice Stuff strategy.